Vladimir Rayfikesht

-Vladimir Fyodorovich Rayfikesht (Russian: Владимир Фёдорович Райфикешт; born on 15 April 1951), is a Russian politician, who served as the 1st Head of Administration of the Altai Krai from 1991 to 1994.
+Vladimir Fyodorovich Rayfikesht (Russian: Владимир Фёдорович Райфикешт; born 15 April 1951) is a Russian politician, who served as the 1st Head of Administration of the Altai Krai from 1991 to 1994.

 Biography

 Vladimir Rayfikesht was born in the village of Povalikha, in the Pervomaisky District, on 15 April 1951.

 In 1973, he graduated from the Altai Agricultural Institute with a degree in agronomist.

 From 1973 to 1975, he served in the Soviet Army, then worked in the agriculture of the region.

 From 1981 to 1991, he was the Director of the Logovskaya state farm in the Pervomaisky District of the Altai Krai.

 From 1990 to 1993, he was the People's Deputy of the RSFSR.

 Governor of Altai Krai

 In 1992, President Boris Yeltsin paid a visit to the Altai Krai when Rayfikesht was governor.
 During his visit, the Raifikesht team was able to resolve several strategic issues of paramount importance for the further development of the Altai Krai: such as the construction of the main gas pipeline between Novosibirsk and Barnaul, the construction of a new road bridge across the Ob, and financing of the Semipalatinsk program.

 The program has attracted billions of rubles in social payments and investments to the Altai Krai.
 Thanks to the Semipalatinsk program, new social and healthcare facilities were built precisely at the expense of the Semipalatinsk program.

 During Rayfikesht's governorship, there was an upsurge in small business and entrepreneurship, the foundation and foundation for the development of the private sector was laid.
 The judicial system was rebuilt, new buildings were erected for courts.
 Raifikest contributed to the creation of the Museum of Culture and Ethnography, a unique cultural and literary museum.
 Plus, Raifikesht made a great contribution to the agrarian policy of the region, a large number of farms were created, some of them still work.
 Successful collective farms were transformed into joint stock companies.